Site Analysis

 On-site wastewater treatment system

-Telecommunications (telephone and internet) Landline connection
+Telecommunications (telephone and internet) Telephone Landline connection

 Health effects from electromagnetic radiation